vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 Hans Bakker

-khaṇd

-. a versions as well, when in these two texts ‘Brahmā and so forth’ are
+khaṇḍa versions as well, when in these two texts ‘Brahmā and so forth’ are

 said to bow before Śiva as well as before the Goddess.
 36